takanuva15/MenuClip/README.md

 # MenuClip
-MenuClip is a menu-based clipboard manager written in AutoHotkey.
+MenuClip is a menu-based clipboard manager written by takanuva15 in AutoHotkey.
 (Tested on Windows 10 with AHK v1.1.32.00)

 When you press a hotkey, a small context menu will show up that indicates the last x things that were copied to your clipboard.